ximenxval/JRX-Fitness/README.md

 4. Review previous workouts from the Workout History page.

 # Installation
- Open the project in MATLAB and download the application
+ Open the application in MATLAB and download

  Link: